Hire a Fearless Sexual Assault Lawyer to Defend You

 Before taking action, it’s important to determine if your case falls under the sexual assault or sexual harassment header.
 Like sexual assault, sexual harassment involves unwanted sexual actions.
 However, sexual harassment is not a criminal act.
 It includes a broad range of unwelcome verbal and more subtle physical sexual attention, typically in a professional setting.

 Sexual assault refers to sexual contact or behavior.
 It is a crime under both federal and state laws.
 However, there are slight differences in what constitutes sexual assault, depending on the state you’re in.
 For example, groping is sexual assault.
-But what kind of groping qualifies varies state by state.
+But what kind of groping qualifies varies from state to state.

 If you’re unsure what kind of case applies to your incident and what rules apply in your state, please contact our team of experienced attorneys.
 They can help you determine what legal options remain available to you.